Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 The six prioritized recommendations are designed to work together, building the foundation the program needs before layering on more complex solutions.

 • Decision-Making Rubric: Before adding any new program component, run it through a standard checklist: Can engagement be tracked automatically?
 Does it align with BSU's strategic goals and FLEC standards?
-Will it increase or decrease Oster's capacity?
+Will it increase or decrease Dana's capacity?
 This simple filter prevents scope creep and keeps the program focused on what can actually be measured.

 • Organizational Communications: A targeted outreach strategy, including social media, the existing Call Campaign, and university events like new student orientation, can increase program visibility and bring more students into the pipeline.
 More participants mean more data.

-• Outsourcing via OPWL Partnerships: Partnering with BSU's Organizational Performance and Workplace Learning (OPWL) program gives Oster access to graduate students who can assist with instructional design, program evaluation, and content development at little to no cost.
+• Outsourcing via OPWL Partnerships: Partnering with BSU's Organizational Performance and Workplace Learning (OPWL) program gives Dana access to graduate students who can assist with instructional design, program evaluation, and content development at little to no cost.

-• Standardized Documentation: Documenting program processes, content, and delivery methods creates consistency, reduces Oster's cognitive load, and enables others to step in and support the program.
+• Standardized Documentation: Documenting program processes, content, and delivery methods creates consistency, reduces Dana's cognitive load, and enables others to step in and support the program.
 A technical writer, sourced through an internship or university partnership, could produce a program playbook as a starting point.

-• Content Management System: Integrating the program into an existing LMS like Canvas or ensuring all web-based content is trackable through the current site provides Oster with automated data collection and analytics without building from scratch.
+• Content Management System: Integrating the program into an existing LMS like Canvas or ensuring all web-based content is trackable through the current site provides Dana with automated data collection and analytics without building from scratch.
 BSU already has the infrastructure; it's a matter of connecting the program to it.

 Limitations